WebControlCNC/WebControl/README.md

     docker push madgrizzle/webcontrol

-Note that the image can only be run from the same architecture it was built from.
-For example, an image built on an x86 laptop cannot be run on a RaspberryPi.
+Note that you'll need to build the Docker image either on an ARM platform (e.g. RaspberryPi), or on a version of Docker that supports ARM emulation (either Docker for Mac or on Linux with binfmt_misc/qemu configured).

 ### Automatic code formatting